siljamdev/Tebas/README.md

 # Tebas
 <img src="res/icon.png" width="200"/>

-Tebas is a project manager based on templates & plugins
+Tebas is a project manager based on custom templates & plugins
-**Tebas v1.0.0 is still in beta development, so expect breaking changes**

 ## Usage
 Tebas is a command based utility to handle projects.
 Its strength is [user-made templates and plugins](https://github.com/siljamdev/Tebas-Registry), which provide the useful functionalities.
 It adds a `.tebas` file into a folder, registering it as a project.

 The interface to use Tebas is the command line.
 For example:
 `tebas template list` will output a list of installed templates.